Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation

 \acknowledgements

 We gratefully acknowledge stimulating discussions with J.\ Scalo and helpful technical consultation with A.\ Dubey, C.\ Daley, T.\ Plewa, P.\ Ricker, and M.\ Ruszkowski.
 We thank R.\ Banerjee for providing part of the software used to visualize this work.
+J.\ S.\ R.\ was supported in part by the John W. Cox Endowment for the Advanced Studies in Astronomy.
 This research was supported by NSF grants AST-0708795 and AST-1009928 and NASA ATFP grant NNX09AJ33G.
 The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing computing and visualization resources that have contributed to the research results reported within this paper.
 The software used in this work was in part developed by the DOE NNSA-ASC OASCR Flash Center at the University of Chicago.